Makhan Singh (sprinter)

 Makhan Singh (1 July 1937 – 21 January 2002) was an Indian track and field athlete during the 1960s.
 He was born in Bathulla village in the Hoshiarpur district of Punjab.
-His primary claim to fame came was his victory over Milkha Singh in the 1962 National Games of India in Calcutta.
+His primary claim to fame came was his victory over Milkha Singh in the 1964 National Games of India in Calcutta.
 He won a number of gold medals in National Games, and represented India in the 1962 Asian Games and the 1964 Summer Olympics.

 Career

 His first taste of success was a bronze in the National Games held in Cuttack in 1959.
 He then hit the high spots with the National Games in Delhi the following year when he won a gold in the short sprint and a silver in the 300 metres.
 He was to continue with this success in subsequent National Games, winning a gold and a silver at Madras in 1960, four golds at Jabalpur in 1962 and two golds and one silver at Trivandrurn in 1963.
-His greatest triumph was the 1962 National Games in Calcutta where, apart from scoring a sensational win over Milkha, he picked up four gold medals.
+His greatest triumph was the 1964 National Games in Calcutta where he beat Milkha Singh by 47.5 seconds to 47.9 seconds in the 400 metres.
+He picked up four gold medals in that nationals.
 He represented India in the 1962 Asian Games in Jakarta where he won a relay gold in 4 x 400 metres and a silver in the 400 metres.

 For Makhan Singh, the artillery gunner, the National Games had special significance.
 He took part in all the Games from 1959 to 1964 and won a total of 12 golds, three silvers and one bronze, the last one in Calcutta where he signed off being his most outing.

 He was a Subedar in the Indian Army and retired in 1972.
 After retirement from the army he started a stationery shop in his village.
 He was diabetic and in 1990 his foot was injured by a piece of glass so doctors suggested cutting off his leg.
 He died in penury in 2002.
-He also won the Arjuna Award for his achievements.
+He also won the Arjuna Award in 1964 for his achievements.